mondari/it-learning/docs/Linux distro - Centos.md

 sudo systemctl daemon-reload

 # enable 'start at boot'
-sudo systemctl enable jenkins
+sudo systemctl enable --now jenkins
-# start
-sudo systemctl start jenkins

 # If you have a firewall installed, you must add Jenkins as an exception.
 # You must change YOURPORT in the script below to the port you want to use.